 This was to be Walter’s painterly legacy; he found the method positively freeing, leaving “nothing to oppose an artist’s flow of ideas or emotions.”
 The first to develop the starch-film medium, he went on to publish a book on the subject.
 He would later accredit his developments in the process as aiding his growing instinct for landscaping.

-But it was Walter’s interest in Asian art that would prove to be his major influence in garden design.
-He and Marion became fascinated by the poems and paintings of Wang Wei, an eighth century Chinese statesman.
+But it was Walter’s interest in Asian art that would prove to be his major influence on garden design.
+He and Marion became fascinated by the poems and paintings of Wang Wei, an 18th-century Chinese statesman.
 Wei typically painted natural subjects, specifically bamboo, mountains, and streams.
 He liked to create visual focal points that drew the eye, which translated into his gardening.

 Walter coined Wei’s individual, harmonic compositions “cup gardens,” each contained in its own space and unique to that particular area.
 They became the building blocks on which Innisfree was designed, each garden reliant upon the natural characteristics of its contents – the shapes and sizes of rocks, topography, and foliage – to determine the overall configuration.

-This practice is outlined in an eleventh- or twelfth-century text known as the Sense Hisho, or Secret Garden Book.
+This practice is outlined in an 11th- or 12th-century text known as the Sense Hisho, or Secret Garden Book.
 It contains all methods of traditional Japanese garden design up until that point, and had it not been for a landscape architect named Lester Collins, it would never have reached the United States.

 A strong proponent of modernism – which, in landscape architecture, preferred a natural functionality to a man-made, aesthetic form – Collins allowed the land and its contents to speak for itself rather than fabricate an “American” garden.
 Symmetry for the sake of symmetry was done away with, leaving only a meandering path down which one would walk from “cup to cup.”